 Kevin Pietersen Biography: Height, Wife, Net Worth, Stats, Age, Parents

-Kevin Peter Pietersen MBE is an English cricket commentator, conservationist and former England national team captain.
+Kevin Peter Pietersen MBE is a cricket commentator, conservationist and former England captain.

-Known for his superb batting skills, Pietersen played in all three formats for England between 2005 and 2014.
+Known for his superb batting skills, Pietersen played in all three formats for England from 2005 to 2014.

-He won the 2010 ICC World Twenty20 Player of the Tournament award and played a key role in helping the England Cricket Team win their first ICC trophy.
+He won the ICC World Twenty20 Player of the Year award in 2010 and played a key role in helping the England cricket team win their first ICC trophy.

 File